dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 Let's find out a solution

-# Reimagining LinkedIn (The Solution)
+# Reimagining LinkedIn

-A reimagined Linked should flow from 4 premises:
+A reimagined Linked should flow from 3 premises:

 1. Individuals at the heart.
 2. Learning in streams.
-3. Networking in circles.
-4. All interconnected with content.
+3. All interconnected with content.

 Here's a basic tenet of human psychology that's worth considering.
 People want to feel approved of.
 They want to feel useful.
 They want to feel recognized for what they do.
 What would a reimagined user experience look like?

-## Profile as a Canvas, Learning in Streams

 It starts with the profile.
 When a user creates an account, let her think of her career as a canvas.
 Make it about her.
 Don't make her fill out a full resume right away.
 Make her choose the things she wants, desires, wants to dip into.
 Most of us aspire for something greater in our professional lives.
 Give us a chance to hope and dream again.